Humpty Dumpty sat on a wall.

 Couldn't put Humpty together again.

 The poem was written in England in 1810.
 Not exactly Jew Heaven.
 Napoleon is rising in Europe.
-It's highly, highly unlikely that the entire army of a nation come to an aid of a Jew.
+It's highly, highly unlikely that the entire army of a nation came to aid a Jew.
 Possible?
 Maybe, if he was an important Jew, but no Jew held a high post in England at the time...
 Disraeli himself had to convert in order to rise to prominence.

 And at the end, it all just comes down to: